VAMPIRE Architecture

 A big difference between VIPER and the other MV* architectures is denoting a Router interface to be able to navigate between screens.
 This made building the app to be multi-module (currently at 58) in the first place quite easy and our transition from many Activities to a single Activity with Navigation Component handling Fragments much easier than it otherwise would have been.

 Our Presenters are backed by AndroidX ViewModel.
 We have used RxJava for years, so it didn't really make sense to switch to LiveData, especially since subscribing to Room queries is so easy and straightforward.
+We eventually decided it was easier to onboard new employees by calling these ViewModels and adapting our architecture documentation to fit rather than keep a neat sounding acronym.

 Lastly, I would say that I have borrowed some of MVI in the sense of having a uni-directional flows of data that populate the app's UI and drive the view.
+This eventually evolved into adopting UseCases and splitting up our gigantic ViewModels and Interactors.